 First home buying - the bottom line

-Four key steps to buy your first home include:
+The five key steps to buying your first home include:

 - Know your costs.
 This will ensure there are no surprises.